Professional Degree of International Relations Specialist

 Requirements and Application

-Applicants should be in possession of a bachelor's degree or a professional degree, such as: Lawyer, Public Administrator, Anthropologist, Political Scientist, Agricultural Engineer, Commercial Engineer, Journalist, State Professor in History and Geography, State Professor in Philosophy, Sociologist and Translator and Interpreter.
-In specific cases, the application of people who hold other titles will be considered, after an evaluation.
-In the case of studies carried out abroad, a license or degree equivalent to the professional title will also be accepted, whose level, content and duration of studies are equivalent to that of a bachelor's degree at the University of Chile, determined by the Academic Committee of the Program.
+Applicants should have one of the following Bachelor's degrees or professional degrees: Lawyer, Public Administrator, Anthropologist, Political Scientist, Agricultural Engineer, Commercial Engineer, Journalist, History and Geography Teacher (certified by a Chilean public university), Philosophy Teacher (certified by a Chilean public university), Sociologist, Translator and Interpreter.
+In specific cases, the application of students with other degrees will be considered, following an evaluation.
+In the case of studies carried out abroad, a degree equivalent to the professional degree will also be accepted, whose level, content and length of studies are equivalent to that of a Bachelor's degree of the University of Chile, defined by the Academic Committee of the Program.

 Applicants should send the following documents:

-- Official certificate, issued by competent authority, of the university professional degree or Bachelor's degree.
-For the purposes of the application, a legalized copy can be presented.
-In the case of foreign students, the certificate must be legalized with the apostille or visa in the Consulate of Chile of the corresponding country.
+- Official certificate, issued by a competent authority, of the university professional degree or Bachelor's degree.
+A certified copy thereof is accepted for the purpose of the application.
+Regarding foreign students, the certificate must be authenticated with an apostille or visa issued by the Chilean Consulate of the corresponding country.
 The original certificate will be required to obtain the degree.

-- Letter explaining the applicant's interest in participating in this Program (maximum length, 500 words).
+- Letter explaining why the applicant is interest in participating in this Program (up to 500 words in length).

 - The program will consider the level of reading and understanding of the English language.